zeruth/Meteor/README.md

 # Meteor

-A Kotlin/Compose client built around Client1
+A Kotlin/Compose client built around vanilla 377 (mapped from Lost-City/Client1)

-The goal is to eventually offer a truly cross-platform client with a modern touch.
-Enhancements are nice, but I intend to respect the experience, and the developers of the project.
+To be used with https://github.com/Meteor-377/server but will be compatible with any 377 protocol server

 It currently offers:
 RuneLite injection
 OpenCV GPU upscaling
 Kotlin/Compose framework
+Vanilla launcher (no sound/injection)

 * `/annotations` various annotations related to RuneLite's lifecycle
 * `/api` restricted-level interfaces to client members
 * `/api-rs` unrestricted-level interfaces to client members